cerebrosportsdev/ncaa-scraper/README.md

 - The scraper automatically skips days that already have data
 - Google Drive integration is optional but recommended for data backup
+- Use `python migrate_credentials.py` for easy .env setup
-- All sensitive files (credentials, tokens) are gitignored for security
+- Credentials are stored in environment variables (.env file) for better security
+- The .env file is gitignored to keep your credentials secure
+- Authentication tokens are stored in token.pickle for reuse

 ## 🐛 Troubleshooting